 1. Pages 1 through 4 of the Cover Sheet, up to "Part 1.
 General Terms and Conditions" shall be deleted and replaced in its entirety with Exhibit A attached hereto.

+2. The definition of the term “Affiliate” set forth in the EPMI/Counterparty Master Agreement is hereby amended in relation to Party A to include only the wholly owned subsidiaries of Party A. In relation to Party B, the definition of the term “Affiliate” remains as is in the EPMI/Counterparty Master Agreement.
+[Change if EPMI was Party B}

 2. Part 1(b), "Prior Transactions," shall be deleted in its entirety, and replaced with the following:

 (b) [Intentionally deleted].

-3. Part 1(g), "Notice of Payment of Termination Payment", shall be deleted in its entirety, and replaced with the following:

-(g) Notice of Payment of Termination Payment.
-The following shall be added to the end of Section 5.4:

-"Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Article 5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party under this Agreement or under any other agreements(s), instrument(s) or undertakings(s) which are Owed (as defined in Section 5.6) as of the Early Termination Date (including for these purposes amounts payable pursuant to Excluded Transactions) have been fully and finally performed."

-4. Part 1(g), "Notice of Payment of Termination Payment", shall be deleted in its entirety, and replaced with the following:
+4. [Only Needed if Triangular Setoff has not been adopted in the EPMI Counterparty Master] Part 1(g), "Notice of Payment of Termination Payment", shall be deleted in its entirety, and replaced with the following:

 (h) Closeout Setoffs.
 Section 5.6, Option B is amended to delete the Section entirely and replace it with the following: